maestro-server/webdocs/docs/quickstart.rst

 Using S3 to store files
 ***********************

-You can use S3 Amazon storage object service to store artifacts and profiles images.
+You can use S3 Amazon storage object service to store artifacts and profiles images over a reliable storage system.

 Env variables